tomaverlaine/tomaverlaine.github.io/_posts/2023-09-03-carsick-cars-pt1.md

 categories: biography
 tags: [carsick cars, snapline, beijing, no beijing]
 lang: en
-excerpt: "he posted on the student message board asking if anyone was a fan of Sonic Youth or Suicide"
+excerpt: he posted on the student message board asking if anyone was a fan of Sonic Youth or Suicide
 ---

 # {{post.title}}